Rad-hi/MyButton_Arduino/README.md

 <img src="images/download.png" width=640>

 Click on **Download ZIP** to download the library, place the unzipped folder into your libraries folder in your **arduinosketchfolder/libraries/PUT_HERE**(on Windows, this is likely to be under **Documents/Arduino/libraries**, on linux this is under **home/Arduino/libraries**).
 You may need to create the libraries subfolder if its your first library.
 Now, restart the IDE.

+## Change LOG

+### v1.0.1 (22nd August, 2021):

+The ```readRisingClick()``` was repeatedly reporting a "rising edge" detection as long as the button was pressed, so fixed that, and now it's reporting only the detection of the rising edge, as it's supposed to do.

+### v1.0.2 (24th August, 2021):

+- Added debouncing to ```readInSteps()``` and made it return a **ABORTED_STEPS** value when the user stops pressing in the middle of the pressing period without reaching the intended stepped-period.
+- Added multiple buttons driven animations example.
+- Updated the Display API (wrapper class to the Adafruit_SSD1306 library) to make it more efficient and more intuitive, no change in how it works though.